French carmaker to evacuate expats from virus-hit Wuhan

 PARIS: French carmaker PSA on Saturday (Jan 25) said it would repatriate expat staff from Wuhan as fears grew that more cases of coronavirus would be found in France.

-Three cases of the virus have been confirmed in France while Chinese authorities have said the death toll there has risen to 41 with around 1,300 infected.
+Three cases of the virus have been confirmed in France while Chinese authorities have said the death toll there has risen to more than 40 with around 1,300 infected.

 The French firm, which makes brands including Peugeot and Citroen, said in a statement the evacuation was being "implemented in full cooperation with the Chinese authorities and French consulate general" and involved 38 people made up of staff members and their families working in the Wuhan region.